 Whether this is your first try at sobriety, or you are coming back from a relapse, you need the individualized attention of treatment specialists.
 Located in the Garden State, North Jersey Recovery Center offers you a place to rebuild and recover.

-Our addiction specialists have personal and practical knowledge of addiction treatment.
+Our addiction specialists have personal and practical knowledge of treating those who are addicted to cocaine.
 We create treatment programs individualized for each patient.
 You or your loved one will be safe and cared for through every step of the recovery process.
 Contact us today.